How To Build Content Clusters Without Keyword Cannibalization

 Conduct Keyword Research With Intent in Mind

 Enter your topics and subtopics into a keyword research tool and choose search terms based on their traffic potential and difficulty.
 This ensures topics are relevant and important to your audience.
-Aim for high-value, high-traffic keywords that may take longer to rank for alongside medium-difficulty keywords with lower search volume and a better chance of breaking into the search engine results pages (SERPs).
+Aim for high-value, high-traffic keywords that may take longer to rank for alongside medium-difficulty keywords with lower search volume and a better chance of ranking on search engine results pages (SERPs) or securing a citation.

 Write Unique, Intent-Focused Content